Who Qualifies For NSFAS 2026/2027

 If you wish to study or are already studying at a public university or TVET college and come from a family with an income of R350,000 or less, then apply for NSFAS.

-- Nsfas will be opening its online application window for the 2026/2027 academic year from the 1st of September 2025, and the online application will be closing on the 31st of January 2026.
+- Nsfas will be opening its online application window for the 2026/2027 academic year from September, and the online application will be closing on the 15th of November 2026.

 Read ALSO: Nsfas website